oribarilan/lensline.nvim/CONTRIBUTE.md

 └── TODO.md                  -- Development roadmap
 ```

+## Debug System

+When `debug_mode = true` is set in your config:

+- **`:LenslineDebug` command**: Automatically created to open the current debug log file in a new tab
+- **Log rotation**: Debug logs are automatically rotated when they exceed 500KB, keeping up to 3 files (main + 2 rotated) per session
+- **Session isolation**: Each Neovim session creates separate debug files, with old sessions cleaned up on startup
+- **Performance**: When `debug_mode = false` (default), no debug files are created and logging has zero performance impact

+Debug logs contain detailed information about provider execution, LSP interactions, and system events - useful for troubleshooting issues or understanding plugin behavior.

 ## Release Process

 1. **Update Version**: Increment the version in `README.md` in the `install` section.